mike14747/next-with-auth/README.md

 There were warnings in the build process on vercel concerning the node version needing to be v12, v14 or v16 and by default vercel uses v18.
 So, I downgraded vercel's node version to v16 and the warnings went away.

-I had an issue with my middleware not working when I deployed this app to vercel.
-It would get into an infinite loop and error out when I tried to access a middleware protected page.
-If you refreshed the page, you could get out of the error loop and the middleware protected pages would work. **UPDATE**: I'm not sure how or why, but this issue seems to have been resolved.

 You need the **NEXTAUTH_URL** environment variable locally, but it's not needed if you deploy to vercel.
 Vercel will populate it itself as **VERCEL_URL**.
 You do need to make sure **Settings > Environment Variables > Automatically expose System Environment Variables** is checked.